 My boys aren’t in grade school yet, but I’m not going to lie – I’m really excited for class parties.
 I’ve already tasted the lure of them in Pre-K and day care but I feel like they’re only going to get more fun!
 Maybe it’s because I was totally obsessed with them when I was in school or maybe it’s just because I love holidays, but the thought of tiny desks covered in pink and red and little hands exchanging cards makes me so happy.

 In our family, we try to keep candy and sugar in general to a minimum.
 Ryan already regularly asks me for cookies and cake, which he’s literally only had once or twice, so let’s not introduce him to deliciousness like peanut butter cups, ya know?
 (Unless it’s these sugar-free ones!)

 I know that I’m not the only momma trying to keep the sweets to a minimum – and I also think a lot of classrooms (I could be wrong?) require non-food items for class parties, so I got really excited when I came up with this fun DIY.

-These DIY Seed Paper Valentines are the perfect valentine DIY that will cover a few bases – making something fun with your kiddos, a quick little science lesson, and valentines for their class – wins all around!
+These DIY Seed Paper Valentines are the perfect activity that will cover a few bases – making something fun with your kiddos, a quick little science lesson, and cards for their class – wins all around!
 So let’ s get to it!

 DIY Seed Paper Valentines